edereynaldesaintmichel/minitables/README.md

       }
     ],
     "recordsTotal": 2,
-    "recordsFiltered": 2,
+    "recordsFiltered": 2
   }
   ```
-  recordsTotal and recordsFiltered are optional, though, and are specific to the serverside minitables, which we are going to dive into right now.
+  recordsTotal and recordsFiltered are optional though, and are specific to the serverside minitables.

 - ### Serverside Minitable